cloudbees-days/cloudbees-field-workshops/labs/cross-team-collaboration/cross-team-collaboration.md

 ---

-That completes this lab, please choose another lab on the [main page](../../README.md#workshop-labs).
+You may proceed to the next lab: [*Preview Environments with Core*](../hibernating-masters/hibernating-masters.md) or choose another lab on the [main page](../../README.md#workshop-labs).